markjjacob/SustainAM_Workshop/Agenda.md

              .----> Procedural

 ```

-> Goals can be:
->
+--{{0}}--
-> - tangible (students will become familiar with fused filament fabrication)
-> - intangible (sstudents will be enthusiastic about Additive Manufacturing)
-> - procedural (students will practice working collaboratively)
+Goals can be: tangible (students will become familiar with fused filament fabrication), intangible (sstudents will be enthusiastic about Additive Manufacturing) or procedural (students will practice working collaboratively).

 ## To reach our goals we need material